bfeif/personal-website/content/posts/when-folklore-gives-birth-to-math-20220515.md

 ---
 title: "How Did We Count Before We Invented Numbers?"
+subtitle: "babana"
 date: 2022-05-15T09:47:45+02:00
 draft: false
 # comments: true
 ---

-## The Invention of the Set of Natural Numbers?
+## And Then There Were Numbers
-Sometimes, I like to imagine the invention of the Set of Natural Numbers:
+Sometimes, I like to imagine the invention of the Set of Natural Numbers.
+It goes a little bit like this:
-> _Stage Left: Curt the caveman walks in to Mack's cave; Mack is picking his teeth with a bone._\
+> _Stage Left: Curt the Caveman walks in to Mack the Caveman's cave; Mack is picking his teeth with a bone._\
 > MACK: "Hey, Curt!"\
 > CURT: "Mack!
 Great to see you.
 Beautiful day for tooth-pickin', huh?"\
 > MACK: "You bet, Curt.
 To what do I owe the pleasure of your visit?"\
-> CURT: "Well, I was wondering--how many kids do you have?
+> CURT: "Well, I was wondering---how many kids do you have?
 I can't remember."\
 > MACK: "Great question!
 There's Pauly, Angela, Curtis, Tim, Penelope, Steve, Jack, Rack, Stack, and Tack".\
 > CURT: "See, that's the thing.
 I'm going to forget those names again, it's a lot of kids!
 I wish there was a way I could remember exactly how many there are, I don't need to know all their names."\
 > MACK: "Oh!
 I hear ya Curt, remembering can be tough.
 Have you heard about numbers?"\